 - How will your participation contribute to the Penn State Behrend MBA program?

 - Indicate your current, or most recent, work and/or internship responsibilities.

-- Penn State alumni do not need to request transcripts for credits earned at Penn State, but must list Penn State as part of their academic history.
-Previously submitted transcripts for a Penn State undergraduate application cannot be used for a graduate level application.
+If you are a Penn State alumnus, you do not need to request transcripts for credits earned at Penn State, but you must list Penn State as part of your academic history.
+Previously submitted transcripts for a Penn State undergraduate application cannot be used for a graduate-level application.

 4. Submit contact information for three professional references.

-- References must complete the form before or by the application deadline, so be sure to allow them plenty of time to complete the process.
+References must complete the form before or by the application deadline.